 Adrian Giuliani PSA

-Tuesday (click here for supply list) 5:30PM – 8:30PM Intro to Pastel Still Life, Figure & Landscape Janet A. Cook PSA-MP
+Tuesday (click here for supply list) 5:30PM – 8:30PM Beginner to Advanced Pastel Landscape, Figure & Still Life (Zoom) Janet A. Cook PSA-MP

-Wednesday 1:30PM – 4:30PM Flowers, Faces and Fabric in Pastel Wennie Huang PSA
+Wednesday 1:30PM – 4:30PM Flowers, Faces and Fabric in Pastel (Zoom & Studio) Wennie Huang PSA

-Thursday 1PM – 4PM Color & Composition Maceo Mitchell PSA-MP
+Thursday 1PM – 4PM Color & Composition (Zoom & Studio) Maceo Mitchell PSA-MP

 Registration Process: